 In addition and depending on how the Composite API was launched, the error message can also be retrieved in the execution context

 - Composite API launched from a process : The error message is returned to the request

 - Composite API launched from a web interface : The error message is returned in a

 throw that enables you to throw an error and abort the execution of the Composite API.

 This method enables you to define a error message, that will be returned into the execution context as seen above.

 Composite API can handle errors exactly in the same way as process by using error handlers in their design.
 Error handlers enable you to capture errors and deal with them.

 Errors you should always expect and handle are timeout and rate limit errors.
-For details, refer to the Execution Limits described in the Lifecycle Guide.
+For details, refer to the existing Execution Limits.

 The Logs Application can also be used to track the execution of composite API by using the